-Here is a list of the branches, groups and overseas associated branches.
-If you would like to learn more about an individual branch or group please click on the name to view their profile.
-Clicking any links in the branch/group description will open the respective site(s) in a new window or tab.
+In the table below is a list of the current Branches, Groups and overseas associated Branches.
+If you would like to learn more about an individual Branch or Group please click on the name to view their profile.
+Clicking any links in the Branch/Group description will open the respective site(s) in a new window or tab.

 The American Branch was founded in 1961, and American Branch membership is close to 320.

 The Group was first started in 1982 and currently has about 35 members.
 Despite our name we are open to all and members regularly attend our meetings from North Hertfordshire, Cambridgeshire and Northamptonshire as well as Bedfordshire & Buckinghamshire.
-We meet monthly, usually on the third Saturday of every month—except August and December—and we have an annual subscription of £3.50.
+We meet monthly, at 'York House, Stony Stratford' (not at members houses), usually on the third Saturday of every month—except August and December—and we have an annual subscription of £3.50.
 Each year we try to have a mixture of talks and visits either directly relating to Richard III or to the late medieval period.
 Talks and discussions are held at members' houses.

 Secretary: Jeanette Melbourne.